All-dielectric self-supporting cable: Application issues

 Cables must be designed for the worst-case combinations of temperature, ice load, and wind.
 An installed cable must not sag so low that it can be damaged by traffic under the line.
 On long spans where utilities already experience conductor galloping caused by sustained high wind, dampers may need to be installed on ADSS cable also.
 The cable specifications should allow for operation at the lowest expected temperature.

 Transmission lines are sometimes exposed to damage by gunfire, especially in rural areas.
 Shotgun pellets may occasionally sever fibers or damage the sheath, allowing water into the cable.
 This is usually in areas where ADSS cables are strung low over known hunting areas.

 Glass under tension and exposed to acid environments loses strength; this applies to both the optical fibers and the glass reinforcement of polymers.
 The cable jacket and gel coating of fibres provides protection from chemical attack.

 The ADSS cable is suspended in the electrical field due to the phase conductors; this varies from a maximum at mid-span to zero at the grounded metal supports of the cable.
 In dry conditions, no current flows on the jacket of the cable, but moisture reduces the jacket insulation.
 Uneven distribution of moisture can result in formation of high-resistance "dry bands" which have a relatively high voltage across them.
 Dry bands tend to form at the supports.
 Voltage across the dry band can cause carbon tracks to form and erosion of the jacket material.
 If the voltage across the dry band is high enough, an arc may form which can damage the jacket.
 Dry-band arcing is more likely for cables installed under higher transmission voltage lines (220 kV and above).
 Even a few incidents of arcing along a dry band can cause severe permanent damage to the jacket, leading to subsequent failure of the cable.
 Relatively low sustained arc currents of a few milliamperes can cause eventual aging degradation of the cable.
 The magnitude of current available in an arc (and probability of damage) depends on the geometry of the installation and is not simply correlated with the voltage of the transmission line.
-Wetting conditions near industrial plants or saltwater will have more severe effect on the jacket resistance than in freshwater rain or fog.
+Wet conditions near industrial plants or saltwater will have more severe effect on the jacket resistance than in freshwater rain or fog.
 The two usual means of protecting cables from dry-banding damage in very high voltage environments involve using a tracking-resistant cable jacket material and relocating the cable to more favorable locations on the structure.